 I've been trying to cut down on opportunities to ingest cholesterol laden food and drinks.
 We just recently started drinking perked coffee as opposed to auto drip.
 There is a lot of oil in coffee.
-I had forgotten all about it during the years I was using the drip pot.

 I just got a Farberware coffee percolator.
 It uses 3 tablespoons of coffee grounds per 6oz coffee cup.
 Once the water starts to bubble, how long do I have to let it percolate?
 Then do I take it off the flame and let it rest?
 Please be specific, as I have never had a percolator before.
 Many thanks.